-In general the Mediterranean Sea was extremely data poor in kelp biomass and species, possibly because it mostly houses deep water populations which are difficult to access..
+In general the Mediterranean Sea was extremely data poor for kelp biomass and species, possibly because it mostly houses deep water populations which are difficult to access.
 Most of the available records of the presence of kelp species are from past records from the 1960s and 70s, while nowadays information is virtually nil even for shallow water species such as S polyschides.
-Recetn comparison with past records for S. polyschides (Malaga: from 1953 to 1983, Granada: 1976; Izquierdo et al. 1995) showed that they became extinct here (Assis pers. com.).
+Recent comparison with past records for S. polyschides (Malaga: from 1953 to 1983, Granada: 1976; Izquierdo et al. 1995) showed that they became extinct here (Assis pers. com.).
 A warming trend has also been reported for these waters, as one with the highest increasing rates throughout the world’s oceans (Belkin 2009).
 Similarly, the few available data for L. rodriguezii from the Adriatic Sea and for L. ochroleuca and S. polyschides from the Strait of Messina suggest a very severe reduction (up to possible local extinction).
 The causes of this reduction are not well known, but one of the most likely drivers of loss includes trawling (Zuljevic et al. 2011).

 Conclusion

 Major knowledge gaps were identified and the very restricted availability of quantitative data to precisely assess the current status and trends of kelp forests became very obvious.
 The expansion trend of a non-native kelp at the European scale with potential ecological and economic impacts in particular on fisheries could also not be adequately assessed.
 The results underline a crucial need for setting up more coordinated monitoring programs relying on harmonized protocols as already pointed out by Merzouk and Johnson (2011) and Smale et al. (2013).
-This study also points out the difficulties of conducting an expert consultation exercise when there is the need of involving a large number of experts covering wide geographical areas.
+This present study also highlights the difficulties of conducting an expert consultation exercise when there is the requiremet to involve a large number of experts covering wide geographical areas.
 After a successful first assemblage of knowledge through questionnaires, that resulted in a first picture of the status and trends of kelp forests in Europe in form of a report (Reference?) the decision to increase the accuracy and coverage through data mining turned into a difficult and time consuming exercise.
 This was particularly difficult when integrating data from countries with few experts working on kelp forests (like Denmark, Sweden, Greenland, Iceland) or when experts were not willing to contribute.
 As a consequence in someplace the results did not reflect the actual knowledge and available expertise, as e.g. for UK/Ireland.
 In all cases the time availability of experts acted as a strong limiting factor.

 Nevertheless, this paper represents the first large successful step towards the creation of a European scale data set on the distribution and trends of kelp species.
 If further funding will be made available, this data base will facilitate further collection of missing data and will make it easy to identify study areas where data collection is clearly needed and optimise temporal data collection.
 This could be done in support of the Marine/Water Framework Directives, in marine protected areas, as requirements for exploitation of kelp.
 For some areas that were subject to severe deforestation due to e.g sea urchin grazing, afforestation with local species could also increase the recovery of this important ecosystem.